What does “date of knowledge” mean in personal injury claims?

 • If the fault for the injury lies with someone other than the person who is liable to compensate you, the identity of the person who actually caused the injury and the legal basis as to why the person you are claiming against is liable.

-Application of the date of knowledge
+How the date of knowledge rule applies in practice